I Felt the Warmth on This Morn

 and aware that we are actually not strong.

-But as the months go on, one wonders if spring is on the way.
+But as the months go on, one wonders if Spring will come, or has it forgotten?

 Life is like that.

-Trials can be long and hard and unending,
+Trials can be long and hard and feel unending,

 and cause you to brace against the life you’re facing.